Early Life and Education

-Marc Jeffrey Rowan was born on August 19, 1962, and raised in Long Island, New York.
-He moved to Hollywood, Florida, where he attended high school.
+Marc Jeffrey Rowan was born in 1962 and raised on Long Island, New York.
+He later moved to Hollywood, Florida, where he attended high school.
 His father worked in auto-leasing, and his mother was a teacher and concert pianist.
-Rowan attended the University of Pennsylvania, graduating summa cum laude from the Wharton School with both a B.S. and an MBA.
+Rowan's grandfather, Emanuel Stein, was an economics professor at New York University.
+He pursued his education at the University of Pennsylvania, graduating summa cum laude from the Wharton School with a B.S. and an MBA.
+He faced financial constraints after his father's death, but the university allowed him to complete his studies.

 Rise to Success